Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-v, --version INTEGER "*.*.*"``
        - The version number of the widget you want to edit.
 For example, ``--version "9.9.9"``.
      * - ``--path "FILE PATH"``
        - The absolute path where the widget zip file will be saved.
-For example: C:/Users/User/Desktop/Folder/widget.zip.
+For example: ``--path "C:/Users/User/Desktop/Folder/widget.zip"``.
 Defaults to the desktop if no path is specified.
      * - ``--help``
        - A list of available sub-commands and options.
 Several commands and options have a description explaining what they do.